Blade Running Bronzebacks

 Then, I'll cast it out, let it fall to the bottom and fish it exactly the same way I would a jig, slowly lifting it up with the rod tip just quickly enough that I can feel it wobble subtly, before pausing and letting it fall back down.
 The vertical distance the lure travels isn't more than a foot and often much less when the water is super cold.

-But that retrieve is still four to six weeks away.
+But that retrieval is still four to six weeks away.
 Right now, the aggressive snap, pause, fall, snap routine is turning Northern Ontario bass heads and calling in the fish.
 And the manoeuvre is perfectly suited for when you find the fish scattered along the bottom, like fugitive groups of replicas.
 And like Harrison Ford in the movie Blade Runner, it is your job to hunt them down.

 About Gord Pyzer